-(a) Minimum lot area shall be one (1) acre.

-- (b) Maximum lot coverage shall be fifty (50) percent including all principal and accessory buildings. - (c) Minimum lot width shall be fifty (50) feet. - (d) Minimum rear yards shall be twenty (20) feet. - (e) Minimum front setback line shall be fifty (50) feet for sites containing five (5) or more acres of land, and twenty (20) feet for all other sites. - (f) Minimum side yards shall be twenty (20) feet on each side. - (g) Off-street parking shall be provided in accordance with the general provisions of this code as specified in Section 5.
+- (a) Minimum lot area shall be one (1) acre. - (b) Maximum lot coverage shall be fifty (50) percent including all principal and accessory buildings. - (c) Minimum lot width shall be fifty (50) feet. - (d) Height of buildings shall not exceed five (5) stories or sixty (60) feet. - (e) Minimum rear yards shall be twenty (20) feet. - (f) Minimum setback line shall be fifty (50) feet. - (g) Minimum side yards shall be twenty (20) feet on each side. - (h) Off-street parking shall be provided in accordance with the general provisions of this Code as specified in Section 5.
 No parking spaces may be located within minimum yards except that an area equivalent to not more than twenty (20) percent of the total area of all required parking spaces may be located within the required yards for use as parking spaces for visitors, selected personnel, and minor deliveries.
-Off-street parking spaces may be grouped and facilities may serve more than one (1) lot or structure.
-For MI lots five (5) acres or less, parking spaces shall be permitted within the required side yard while maintaining a minimum parking setback of ten (10) feet from the property line. - (i) In off-street parking lots of one (1) acre or more, at least ten (10) percent of the area of the parking lot shall be devoted to landscaping within the interior of the parking lot. - (ii) Parking space and loading space shall be located at least seventy-five (75) feet from any street line or residential district boundary line.
-For MI lots five (5) acres or less, parking spaces shall be located at least twenty (20) from any street right-of-way and fifty (50) feet from any residential district boundary line. - (h) Landscaping screening shall comply with the requirements provided in Section 6 of this code. - (i) Signs shall comply with the requirements provided in Section 7 of this code.
+Off-street parking spaces may be grouped and facilities may serve more than one lot or structure. - (i) In off-street parking lots of one acre or more, at least ten (10) percent of the area of the parking lot shall be devoted to landscaping within the interior of the parking lot. - Parking space and loading space shall be located at least seventy-five (75) feet from any street line or residential district boundary line. - (i) Landscaping screening shall comply with the requirements provided in Section 6 of this Code.

+(j) Signs shall comply with the requirements provided in Section 7 of this Code.

-4.K.
-H District: Historic
+4. K. H District: Historic

-(1) Purpose:
+(1) Purpose